 (ii) a detailed, 300 word statement explaining why they consider themselves to be the best candidate for the scholarship

-Please note that due to the volume of applications received, only shortlisted candidates will be contacted following application.
-No additional correspondence will be entered into as part of the selection process.
-Further, please note that previous scholarship award winners are unable to apply for an additional scholarship award.
+All applicants will be informed of the outcome of their initial application within a week of the 31st August closing date.
+Please note that due to the high volume of applications received, no additional correspondence will be entered into with candidates who are not shortlisted.
+Further, please note that those previously awarded a scholarship under this scheme are unable to apply for an additional scholarship award.

 Supporting evidence required

 Shortlisted applicants will need to provide:

 (1) A certified true copy of their passport or other official proof of identification (certified as a true copy either by a practising solicitor in the UK or by a UK Post Office official as part of the Post Office's document certification service);

 (2) the names of 2 academic referees; and

 (3) the name of 1 additional referee related to the applicant's voluntary work;